 All submissions must include a minimum of 5 images.
 Submissions will be reviewed by a panel of jurors from King County Metro and PCNW.

-Entries can be submitted starting July 25 through Aug.
-26, 2022, at the Photomural Art Call website.
+Entries can be submitted at the Photomural Art Call website through Wednesday, September 7.
 This call for submissions is open to all ages and the website provides information on project guidelines and submission specifications.

 Many photographers don’t shoot in a panoramic format, and you can crop your work to fit the required 4:1 ratio.
 Artists are encouraged to take a slice out of your image or stitch together, tile or create a collage using several images.
 This is a great opportunity to be creative and do something unique with your work!

 Metro and PCNW plan to select and print 100 photos to be installed over time in bus shelters beginning this fall as part of Metro’s Bus Shelter Mural program.
 The program beautifies neighborhoods and connects communities to public art.